-Lewandowski's Sea Gulls advanced to the Capital Athletic Conference semifinals for the second straight season in 2012-13, also posting their second consecutive double digit win campaign under her watch.
+Lewandowski's Sea Gulls advanced to the CAC semifinals for the second straight season in 2012-13, also posting their second consecutive double digit win campaign under her watch.
 Salisbury finished 15-12 overall and 7-5 in the league on the year.

 Lewandowski coached sophomore Anna Hackett and senior Katie McGahagan to All-CAC first- and second-team selections respectively.
 Freshman Julia McLaughlin was named CAC Rookie of the Year, the second Sea Gull to earn the award in as many years.
 Hackett also picked up D3hoops.com all-region honors on the year.

 In her first year at the helm of the Sea Gulls, Lewandowski led SU to its best season in 10 years as it earned the No. 3 seed and advanced to the semifinals of the CAC tournament.
 Salisbury finished the season 15-11 overall and 11-5 in the CAC, marking it the first time since 2001-02 that the Gulls posted double-digit wins in the league.